“Reliving the adverts, so you can’t forget them” My second Christmas ad wrap – that makes a tradition!

 Less an advert, more a news item.

-The advert that has ‘how to watch’ articles published before release knows no bounds when it comes to pressure.
-It almost defies advertising.
-But don’t tell them that.
+The advert that has ‘how to watch’ articles published shortly before it’s released knows no bounds when it comes to pressure.
+It almost defies advertising, but don’t tell them that.

-M&S weren’t the only ones to feel the Christmas ad backlash this year as John Lewis’ choice fell a little short in the originality stakes – and prompted some stern, but wholly level criticism from illustrator Chris Riddell.
+M&S weren’t the only ones to feel the Christmas ad backlash this year.
+John Lewis‘ choice falls a little short in the originality stakes, as well as prompting some stern, but wholly level criticism from illustrator Chris Riddell.

-Unfortunately, it’s on Moz that things fall down a bit, and not just on the IP front.
+Unfortunately, it’s with Moz that things fall down, and not just on the IP front.
 After last year’s polished boxer Buster, the tie-in toy looks a tad rushed.
-Then again, I failed to get Morrissey tickets the morning it was released so maybe I was a little sensitive.
-Sharing a name with that returning contrary quiff is one of several odd misfortunes facing this campaign, but there are some wonders.
+Then again, missing out on some Morrissey tickets the morning this ad was released might have left me a little sensitive.
+Sharing a name with that returning contrary quiff is one of several odd misfortunes facing this campaign, but there are some odd wonders.
 For instance, the football buried in the monster’s fur is a lovely indictment of the national game.

-As far as the concept goes, I can’t decide if it’s a remake of the Monty the Penguin advert from 2015 or completely the opposite.
+As far as the concept goes, I can’t decide if this is a remake of the Monty the Penguin advert from 2015 or completely the opposite.
 Ambiguity can’t have been what they were aiming for.
-One unfortunate side effect of choosing a giant monster, as opposed to a penguin, is that the merchandise is dwarfed in spin-off advertising.
+One unfortunate side effect of choosing a giant monster, as opposed to a penguin, is that the merchandise is dwarfed in the store’s spin-off advertising.

-Much bigger is the ever-important cover-song-de-campaign.
-Three years ago, they leaned towards solo-Lennon, this one falls to a MccCartney-led Beatles classic.
-And frankly, I struggle to watch it without filling in (Sir) Ringo’s original heavy drum rolls.
-Others couldn’t stop singing the Abbey Road medley, following through with Carry That Weight and The End for the rest of the ad break.
-Some things can’t be broken and that includes the draw of a John Lewis ad.
+Much bigger than the concept, oddly, is the ever-important cover-song-de-campaign.
+Three years ago, they leaned towards solo-Lennon, this one falls to a MccCartney-led Beatles classic courtesy of Elbow.
+Frankly, I struggle to watch it without filling in (Sir) Ringo’s original heavy drum rolls.
+Others apparently can’t stop singing the Abbey Road medley, following through with Carry That Weight and The End, for the rest of the ad break.
+Some things just can’t be broken and that includes the draw of a John Lewis ad.

 Looking at the rest of this list, it’s clear that John Lewis still has this stitched up.
 Despite a mildly different emphasis, there’s a consistency, from coverage to song to filming, that other brands fail to capture year-on-year.

 Still, this sums up the curse of the JL machine: it all seems a little too safe.
 While it’s a lovely version of Golden Slumbers, performed by a national treasure of a band, imagine if they’d hired Paul McCartney to cover On a Day Like This instead?
 Is it too much of a stretch to imagine JL will be mixing it up like a Christmas morning punch next year?
 Without seeing this Christmas’ sales figures, I think they can afford to think about it.

 Waitrose – Christmas Together